Spyderisk/system-modeller/README.md

 ### Port Mappings

 The various server ports in the container are mapped by Docker to ports on the host.
-The mapping is defined in the top-level `.env` file which is automatically read by Docker and referenced in the `docker-compose.yml` file.
+The default ports on the host are defined in `docker-compose.yml` and `docker-compose.override.yml`:

+* 3000: Nodejs (3000) on the `ssm` container
+* 5005: Java debugging (5005) on the `ssm` container
+* 8081: Tomcat (8081) on the `ssm` container
+* 8080: Keycloak (8080) on the `keycloak` container
+* 8089: Nginx (80) on the `proxy` container

-By default, the ports in the container are mapped to the same numbered ports on the host, but if you need to run multiple instances then the `.env` file in one instance must be updated to avoid port conflicts.
+To change the ports mapping it is best to copy the `.env.template` file to `.env` and define the port numbers there.
+This is necessary if you need to run multiple instances of the service on the same host.

+The Nginx reverse proxy forwards requests to the appropriate container and also includes redirects for documentation links.
+Therefore, it is advised to use port 8089

 *The rest of this document assumes the default port mapping.*